 Assignments and projects require students to actively use resources of the library.
-Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the LU Library website (lincolnuca.libguides.com).